PURPOSE OF THE TEACHING CONFERENCE

-There will also be several sessions aimed at students including (a) Making the Most of Your RMPA Experience, (b) Leadership Training for Psi Chi Members and Leaders, and (c) Using Your Psychology Degree in Graduate School and Elsewhere.
+There were also several sessions aimed at students including (a) Making the Most of Your RMPA Experience, (b) Leadership Training for Psi Chi Members and Leaders, and (c) Using Your Psychology Degree in Graduate School and Elsewhere.

-The Teaching Conference will close with a reception.
+The Teaching Conference closed with the RMPA opening reception.

 This year we seek to include a wide range of teaching demonstrations across several subtopics in psychology.
 We invite demonstrations of active learning opportunities, discussions, debates, collaborative learning, or problem-based learning for small classes, large lecture classes, and online/distance learning classes.
 Technology will be available to present online activities and demonstrations.